Brown Recluse Spider | Violin Spider | Fiddleback Spider | Brown Spider

 Coloration ranges from tan to dark brown.
 Abdomen and legs uniformly colored with no stripes, bands or motting.
 Most definitive diagnostic feature is the eye pattern – semi circular arrangement of six eyes (three group of two).
 But most spiders have 8 eyes.
-Small non hairy spiders are yellowish tan to dark brown in colour with darker legs.
+Small non hairy spiders are yellowish tan to dark brown in color with darker legs.

 Over 20000 species of spiders that inhabit the Americas and only 60 are capable of biting humans.
 But only small group known to be dangerous to humans.
 Like Brown Recluse, The Black Widow, The hobo or aggressive house spider, Yellow Sac Spider.